meiy112/Java-Monster-Battle-Game/README.md

 - As a user, I want to be able to add an arbitrary number of personalized questions into a quiz to practice on.
 - As a user, I want to be able to study in a fun way.
-- As a user, I want to be able to easily make a fun quiz to quiz myself or my friends.
+- As a user, I want to be able to easily make a fun game to quiz myself or my friends.
 - As a user, I want to be able to refresh my knowledge in a way that involves actively recalling information.